- Most businesses don’t claim their listings on popular review sites

 - It’s not just for restaurants: People use Yelp to shop for products, find professional services, search for a salon nearby, and much more.

 Start by claiming your pages on these two behemoths.
-From there, do the same on Facebook, which ranks #3 nationally for local business traffic, and then move on to industry-specific sites like TripAdvisor (hospitality), OpenTable (restaurants), and Angie’s List (professional services).
+From there, claim your business on Facebook, which ranks #3 nationally for local business traffic, and then move on to industry-specific sites like TripAdvisor (hospitality), OpenTable (restaurants), and Angie’s List (professional services).

 2. Claim your business listings

 Ready to claim your listings?
 It’s always free, but every site has its own unique process.
-Below, we’ve gathered links to the starting point for claiming your pages on some of the major sites:
+Below, we’ve listed our step-by-step guides for claiming your pages on some of the major sites:

 Nearly half of Google’s 3.5 billion daily searches are local.

 Take action: See why local businesses in nearly every U.S. zip code simplify online reviews management with Womply.
-Request a free demo of our small business software solutions by completing the form below.
+Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!